 A particularly clear example of this came when Anne Robinson hosted and gave one of them points whenever the other mentioned her husband.
 Hell, for all we know they deliberately cause Ian to lose.

-When (famously rotund) MP Roy Hattersley had pulled out for the third time, at very short notice (and was due a Take That - he made a joke about when he finally did turn up) his place with Paul was filled in by a tub of lard:
+When (famously rotund) MP Roy Hattersley had pulled out for the third time, at very short noticenote (and was due a Take That - he made a joke about when he finally did turn up) his place with Paul was filled in by a tub of lard.
+In spite of the tub being unable to confer with Paul for any questions aimed at it, and all of their team's questions in the final round being given in foreign languages, it and Paul still won:

 Ian: It is getting rather sad that I can't win against Paul when he's accompanied by a tub of lard and the questions are in a foreign language (trails off laughing).